Justoi-code/Fives-Game-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 General Idea: If you've played the popular webgame 2048 or the less popular but personal favorite webgame Threes, it's basically a recreation of that genre of game (Much more closely related to Threes).

-Arrow Key Control - UP, DOWN, LEFT, and RIGHT arrow keys control the movement of the cards displayed on the screen (see the social preview for a quick peek at what the applet looks like).
-For example, pressing the left arrow key
+Arrow Key Control - UP, DOWN, LEFT, and RIGHT arrow keys control the movement of the cards displayed on the screen.
+For example, pressing the left arrow key moves all the cards to the left, and so on for the other arrow keys.

 Objective - Match "Two" cards and "Three" cards together to make a "Five" card.
 From there, continue to match cards of the similar value to make bigger and bigger cards (example: you would then try to merge a "Five" and another "Five" card to make a "Ten" card and so on).
 Getting to higher cards means your board will continue to get more cluttered.
 When you run out of spaces on your board, you lose!